LiskArchive/lisk-sdk/dist-browser/README.md

-# lisk-js browser distribution
+# Lisk Elements browser distribution

-This branch contains the built lisk-js distribution files, ready for use in the browser.
+This branch contains the built Lisk Elements distribution files, ready for use in the browser.
 There is a full build and a minified build (which is the one you want to use in most cases).

 ## Updating these files